-You can find more information about LTCs in our guide Look-through companies (IR879).
+You can find more information about LTCs in our guide Look-through companies - IR879.

-Question 21 Shareholder-employee salary
+Question 20 Shareholder-employee salary

-If, as a shareholder-employee, you received a salary between 1 April 2018 and 31 March 2019 with PAYE deducted, include the amount in Box 11A.
+If, as a shareholder-employee, you received a salary between 1 April 2019 and 31 March 2020 with PAYE deducted, include the amounts at Question 11A.

-If, as a shareholder-employee, your shareholder-employee's salary or director's fees had no PAYE deducted, include the amount in Box 21.
-If you would normally receive a shareholder-employee salary (even if you didn't receive one this year), please tick 21A.
+If, as a shareholder-employee, your shareholder-employee's salary or director's fees had no PAYE deducted, include the amount in Box 20.
+If you would normally receive a shareholder-employee salary (even if you didn't receive one this year), please tick Box 20A.

-If you are not a shareholder employee and you received director's fees with no tax deducted, show the income at Question 23.
+If you are not a shareholder employee and you received director's fees with no tax deducted, show the income at Question 26.